 Psychologists are scientists or clinicians who study psychology, the systematic investigation of the human mind.
 They are categorized under several different fields, the most recognized being clinical psychologists (provide mental health care) and research psychologists (collect information on people’s minds).

-Residential treatment allows patients to participate in therapy groups in a safe, comfortable environment.
+Residential treatment allows patients to participate in therapy groups in a secure, comfortable environment.
 The average length of stay is four to six weeks depending on individualized needs.
 An important component is the family week, which provides education, coping strategies and healing to the entire family.

 Substance abuse describes when a person uses a substance as a coping skill.
 Generally, substance abuse is thought to involve alcohol, prescription medications or illegal drugs.
 However, caffeine and food can also be substances of abuse.